simplenetes-io/simplenetes/doc/DEVCLUSTER.md

     - `cluster-id.txt` which contains the cluster ID provided to `init-host`.
         This ID is set on each host in the cluster so we can be sure operating only on correct hosts when managing the cluster.
+        There is a random number suffixed to the given ID, which is a precaution to not mix up clusters.
     - `cluster-vars.env` a key-value file which still is empty, but can have cluster-wide variables.
     - `log.txt` which is a log file storing all operation done on the cluster.